frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/integration/how_to_set_up_oauth.md

 <!-- add-breadcrumbs -->
-# How to setup oauth?
+# How to setup OAuth 2?

-<a href="https://tools.ietf.org/html/rfc6749">OAuth 2.0</a> provider based on <a href="https://github.com/idan/oauthlib">oauthlib</a> is built into frappe.
+<a href="https://tools.ietf.org/html/rfc6749">OAuth 2.0</a> provider based on <a href="https://github.com/oauthlib/oauthlib">oauthlib</a> is built into frappe.
 Third party apps can now access resources of users based on Frappe Role and User permission system.
 To setup an app to access

-## OAuth defines four roles
+## OAuth 2 defines four roles

 #### resource owner
 An entity capable of granting access to a protected resource.
 When the resource owner is a person, it is referred to as an end-user.